Where Not to Learn: Prior-Aligned Training with Subset-based Attribution Constraints: Introduction

-To address these challenges, we propose an attribution-based human prior alignment framework that can be instantiated for both image classification and autoregressive generation in (M)LLMs, as shown in Fig.~\ref{prior_align:motivation}.
-We represent human priors as expected input regions, such as object bounding boxes or interface elements, and use the state-of-the-art subset-selection–based attribution method~\cite{chen2024less,chen2025mllms} during training to identify the minimal decision-sufficient regions.
+Motivated by these challenges, we study how faithful subset-selection attribution can be used as an effective training signal for human-prior alignment.
+Rather than proposing explanation alignment as a new paradigm, our goal is to instantiate attribution-guided alignment with subset-selection-based attribution and examine whether more faithful decision evidence leads to more reliable prior-constrained training across different prediction settings, as shown in Fig.~\ref{prior_align:motivation}.
+We represent human priors as expected input regions, such as object bounding boxes or interface elements, and use subset-selection-based attribution~\citep{chen2024less,chen2025mllms} during training to identify compact decision-sufficient regions.
 We do not enforce a direct, global alignment to human priors.
 Instead, we penalize reliance on non-prior regions only when the model’s most salient attributed evidence deviates from the prior.
 When the top-attributed evidence is consistent with human expectations, we refrain from intervening and allow other regions to contribute freely.
 This yields a training objective that guides decision evidence toward the intended regions without sacrificing predictive performance.

-We evaluate the proposed framework across both image classification tasks and click decision tasks in multimodal large language model–based GUI (Graphical User Interface) agent~\cite{zhang2025agentcpm} settings.
+We evaluate the proposed framework across both image classification tasks and click decision tasks in multimodal large language model–based GUI (Graphical User Interface) agent~\citep{zhang2025agentcpm,han2026vlaa} settings.
 These experiments encompass both conventional discriminative prediction and autoregressive decision-making scenarios.
 Empirically, human prior alignment consistently improves task accuracy while simultaneously enhancing decision reasonability, indicating that constraining decision evidence can yield models that are not only more interpretable but also more robust and effective.
+In summary, the contributions of this paper are: \begin{itemize} \item We revisit attribution-guided human-prior alignment and instantiate it with subset-selection-based attribution, showing that compact decision-sufficient evidence can provide a more reliable training signal than conventional gradient- or activation-based explanations. \item We design a selective prior-constrained objective that intervenes only when the top-attributed decision evidence deviates from the human-prior region, avoiding hard uniform suppression of all non-prior regions. \item We evaluate the proposed instantiation on both image classification and MLLM-based GUI agent click decision tasks, demonstrating improved predictive performance and attribution reasonability across discriminative and autoregressive decision-making settings.